 Oxford to Bicester Village has been significantly upgraded by Chiltern Railways and Network Rail as part of the scheme to introduce a new service between Oxford, Bicester and London Marylebone.
-This project was being delivered as Phase 1 of the overall East West Rail project and includes the additional infrastructure required for East West Rail train services.
+This project has been delivered as Phase 1 of the overall East West Rail project and includes the additional infrastructure required for East West Rail train services.
 Chiltern Railways began services from Oxford to London Marylebone via Bicester on 12th December 2016.

-The line East of Bicester to Claydon Junction that is currently only used by freight trains will be upgraded for fast passenger services.
+The line East of Bicester to Claydon Junction that is currently only used by freight trains and will be upgraded for fast passenger services.